All Products

 Background information

-When you use CDN-accelerated domain names or domain names that are configured with intelligent routing resolution, if the client caches the IP address obtained from DNS resolution based on the TTL value, issues may arise when the network environment changes.
-For example, the 4G network is changed to Wi-Fi or vice versa.
-In such cases, the cached IP address may no longer align with the optimal route for the new network environment, potentially leading to performance degradation in business-related network requests.
+When you use CDN-accelerated domain names or domain names configured with intelligent routing, the client may cache the resolved IP address based on the TTL value.
+If the network environment changes, for example, switching between 4G and Wi-Fi, the cached IP address may no longer match the optimal route for the new network, potentially degrading business network performance.

 Solutions